Trees, like people and animals, get ill. How do you locate a “tree doctor” if your trees show evidence of poor health?

 Another invasive, the spotted lanternfly, is heading west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

-Just as you wouldn’t skip seeing a doctor for years on end, don’t gamble with the well-being of your trees.
+Just as you wouldn’t skip visiting a doctor for years on end, don’t gamble with the well-being of your trees.
 Contact Dorshak Tree Specialists for a complimentary checkup.
 Yes, their “tree doctors” still make house calls to Reeseville.